Harald Sund: Architectural career

-Sund was born at Sund in the parish of Gildeskål in Nordland, Norway.
+Sund was born at Sund in Gildeskål Municipality in Nordland county, Norway.
 Sund studied architectural engineering at Trondheim Technical College (Trondhjems Tekniske Læreanstalt), graduating in 1897.
 He studied architecture while traveling through Italy, Belgium and France.
 He followed with 16 years of study and work in England.
 From 1916 until from 1937, he established himself as an architect in Kristiania (now Oslo).

-In collaboration with August Nielsen, the architect and head of planning in Aker, he designed a number of churches and other buildings throughout Norway during the first years of the 1900s.
+In collaboration with August Nielsen, the architect and head of planning in Aker Municipality, he designed a number of churches and other buildings throughout Norway during the first years of the 1900s.
 Among their works were Majorstuen Church (Majorstuen kirke) which was designed in the style of Classicism with influences of art deco and neo-baroque (1926).
 Among other things, they were invited to draw up plans for district housing and won the competition for the Fredrikstad Library (Fredrikstad bibliotek).

 Harald Sund is considered to have been Northern Norway's foremost church and church restoration architect of the 1920s and 1930s.
 In his report to the Ministry of Church and Education on the inauguration of Rotsund Chapel in 1932, Bishop Eivind Berggrav enthusiastically wrote the following: "The architect Sund has here once again created a church that gives him much honor and the church great joy."